-For convenience, all parameters used in this paper are listed in Table 3.
-The detailed operations of local computing, edge cloud computing and central cloud computing models are illustrated as follows, respectively.
+For convenience, all parameters used in this article are listed in Table III.
+The detailed operations of local computing, edge cloud computing, and central cloud computing models are illustrated as follows, respectively.

-3.1.1 Local Computing Model

-We first introduce the local computing model when the MDs decide to execute their tasks locally.
+1) Local Computing Model: We first introduce the local computing model when the MDs decide to execute their tasks locally.
 Due to limited resources such as battery capacity, MDs can only perform fundamental tasks.

-Let $c{(n,m)}$ denote the total CPU cycles of computing the $m^{th}$ task of the $n^{th}$ MD.
-Considering that the CPU cycles are proportional to the workloads, which is given by:
+Let $c{(n,m)}$ denote the total CPU cycles of computing the mth task of the nth MD.
+Considering that the CPU cycles are proportional to the workloads, which is given by where δ denotes the positive coefficient of proportionality.

-$$c{(n,m)} = \delta w{(n,m)},\tag{3}$$
+$$c{(n,m)} = \delta w{(n,m)} \tag{3}$$